lukjulia/delta-flights-analysis/README.md

  height="600"
  frameborder="0"
  ></iframe>
 The longest flight duration averages were from airports in Hawaii, as most are outbound to the continental United States.
+This is a useful perspective in recognizing the estimated traffic and uses for the various airports.

 ## Imputation
 Though `DEP_DELAY` and `AIR_TIME` could theoretically have their missigng values imputation, it would be impractical and not accurately possible for this analysis.
 Due to  `DEP_DELAY` being the prediction column (see Baseline Model), NaN values should not be present in this prediction - attempting to impute averages can lead to the model incorrectly producing predictions.
 This removed around 57217 flights, or around 1.5% for this analysis.
 8,379 `AIR_TIME` flights were removed as well; a visual track of the rows with this missing value was seemingly random and could seem to be easily predictable other than case-by- case.
 This left 3,805,204 rows for the model analysis.